-While in a foreign country, a U.S. citizen is subject to that country's laws and regulations, which sometimes differ significantly from those in the United States and may not afford the protections available to the individual under U.S. law.
+While in a foreign country, a U.S. citizen is subject to that country's laws and regulations, which sometimes differ significantly from those in the United States, and may not afford the protections available to the individual under U.S. law.
 Penalties for breaking the law can be more severe than in the United States for similar offenses.
-Persons violating Canada’s laws, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs in Canada are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Persons violating Canada’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Penalties for possession, use, or trafficking of illegal drugs in Canada are severe, and convicted offenders can expect long jail sentences and heavy fines.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime, prosecutable in the United States.

 Canadian law prohibits the unlawful importation or trafficking of controlled substances and narcotics.
 Smugglers risk substantial fines, a permanent bar from Canada, and imprisonment.